netwho/PacketReporter/README.md

 > **⚠️ Important**: This plugin requires external tools for SVG and PDF handling.
 Please review the [Platform Prerequisites](PLATFORM_PREREQUISITES.md) documentation and check your platform's [installer documentation](installers/) before installation to ensure all dependencies are available.
 >
-> **Note on Requirements**: If the plugin reports missing dependencies despite having the tools installed, ensure they are added to your system's PATH environment variable.
-This is the most common cause of dependency detection issues.
->
-> **Windows Users**: You may briefly see command prompt windows flash on screen during Wireshark startup and report generation.
-This is expected behavior due to how the plugin invokes external tools and is purely cosmetic—it does not affect functionality.
+> **Windows Users**: Ensure external tools are added to your system PATH.
+You may briefly see command prompt windows flash during startup and report generation—this is expected behavior and purely cosmetic.

 ## ✨ Features